 JMS embedding is simple as well.
-This example requires that you have defined the config files broker.xml, activemqjms.xml, and a activemq-users.xml if you have security enabled.
-Let's also assume that a queue and connection factory has been defined in the activemq-jms.xml config file.
+This example requires that you have defined the config file broker.xml.
+Let's also assume that a queue and connection factory has been defined in the broker.xml config file as well.

 '''

 import org.apache.activemq.artemis.jms.server.embedded.EmbeddedJMS;

 ...

 EmbeddedJMS jms = new EmbeddedJMS();

 jms.start();

-// This assumes we have configured activemq-jms.xml with the appropriate config information

-ConnectionFactory connectionFactory = jms.lookup("ConnectionFactory");

-Destination destination = jms.lookup("/example/queue");

-... regular JMS code ...
+// This assumes we have configured broker.xml with the appropriate config information ConnectionFactory connectionFactory = jms.lookup("ConnectionFactory"); Destination destination = jms.lookup("/example/queue"); ... regular JMS code ... '''

-'''

-By default, the EmbeddedJMS class will store component entries defined within your activemq-jms.xml file in an internal concurrent hash map.
+By default, the EmbeddedJMS class will store the "entries" defined for your JMS components within broker.xml in an internal concurrent hash map.
 The EmbeddedJMS.lookup() method returns components stored in this map.
 If you want to use JNDI, call the EmbeddedJMS.setContext() method with the root JNDI context you want your components bound into.
-See the javadocs for this class for more details on other config options.
+See the JavaDocs for this class for more details on other config options.